 This film received its first telecast Friday 28 November 1941 on New York City's pioneer commercial television station WNBT (Channel 1).
-Post-WWII television viewers got their first look at it in New York City Monday 10 May 1948 on WCBS (Channel 2) and in Los Angeles Sunday 25 July 1949 on KTLA (Channel 5).
+Post-WWII television viewers got their first look at it in New York City Monday 10 May 1948 on WCBS (Channel 2), in Chicago Friday 25 February 1949 on WBKB (Channel 4), and in Los Angeles Sunday 25 July 1949 on KTLA (Channel 5).
 See more »

 Was this review helpful to you?